vercel-labs/slacker/README.md

 Be sure to include all 3 of the env vars above in your deployment.

+When the project finishes deploying, get the deployed URL for the project (e.g. `https://hacker-news-slack-bot-zeta.vercel.app/`).
+You'll need it for the next step.

 ### Step 3: Configuring Slack app

 For your Slack app to be able to send/unfurl messages in your Slack workspace, we will need to configure a few things: